 Finally, there are two odd phases ‘Closed’ and ‘Not Ready’.
 You can use the ‘Closed’ phase in those rare situations when you closed the test case and the result is not important.
 Otherwise, I recommend you use one of the previous states like ‘Failed’, ‘Passed’ or ‘Blocked’.
 As for ‘Not Ready’, you can use it for test cases with errors, inadequate requirements, or other issues.

 Software testers distinguish between two types of errors when creating a test document.
-The first type of errors is formatting and descriptive ones.
+The first type of error is formatting and descriptive ones.
 These mistakes are inaccuracies leading to misinterpretations and the consequent test fails.
-The second type of errors includes logical mistakes.
+The second type of error includes logical mistakes.
 The source of this type of testing mistakes is a fundamental misunderstanding of a test case.
-So, if you don’t understand a test case, I recommend you to address your co-workers for clarifications.
+So, if you don’t understand a test case, I recommend you to address your co-workers for clarification.
 And don’t take “no” for an answer!

 List of formatting and descriptive mistakes:

-- Grammar mistakes.
-I hope I don’t have to explain this one 🙂
+8. Grammar mistakes.
+I hope I don’t have to explain this one?

 The list of logical mistakes:

-- Linking for information to other test cases.
+1. Linking for information to other test cases.
 This is a misleading practice.
-A tester should be wise enough to copy paste the required info into the current test case.
+A tester should be wise enough to copy-paste the required info into the current test case.

-- Considering an incorrect app behavior to be the expected result.
-In other words, if you get 404 page, you don’t describe it as a result.
+6. Considering an incorrect app behavior to be the expected result.
+In other words, if you get a 404 pages, you don’t describe it as a result.
 You describe it as a fail.